wordswords/dotfiles/notes/TESTING.md

 ### Automated Integration Testing

 * In integration testing we are testing the interaction or messages between the different components of a distributed system.
 Often this is HTTP requests, but it can be any kind of data transfer.
-* You can even test that the application generates particular SQL queries from theresults of a particular scenario.
+* You can even test that the application generates particular SQL queries from the results of a particular scenario.
 * Assertions can be made around the validation of these messages to make sure they are properly formed.
 * You can also supply test fixtures which show expected behaviour, so you can send them to a system and assert on the responses, or the expected resultant behaviour on the UI.

 ### Unit Testing

-* Developers may be familiar with this, and not realise that they are actually testing while writing unit tests.
+* Developers may be familiar with this, and not realize that they are actually testing while writing unit tests.
 They are.
 In fact, the majority of the testing of an application should be done with unit tests.
 * Unit tests should cover an individual 'atom' of work.
 Often this correlates with a particular function or method.
 So you should write one unit test for each function or method.
 * A lot of unit testing done in the real world simply isn't done properly or comprehensively enough.
-There should be code coverage metrics enabled on check-in and on your IDE so you can see how much of your code is actually tested by your unit tests.
+There should be code coverage metrics enabled on check-in and on your IDE, so you can see how much of your code is actually tested by your unit tests.
 You should always submit code with tests, with a high code coverage.
 * There are unit test frameworks for all code.
-Part of the skill of unit testing is knowing what to mock out and what not to.
+Part of the skill of unit testing is to know what to mock out and what not to.
 Traditionally it was tricky on the frontend but modern frameworks such as React abstract away a lot of the trickiness and allow for much more testable frontend code.
-* Test-Driven Development (TDD) ensures good unit test coverage for code, but is rarely deployed becuase it is an advanced skill that requires a psychological shift in the whole process of writing code.
+* Test-Driven Development (TDD) ensures good unit test coverage for code, but is rarely deployed because it is an advanced skill that requires a psychological shift in the whole process of writing code.
 As long as you end up with unit tests, and good test coverage, I don't think it is essential.

 ### Testing by Monitoring